Human Viscosity & Fluid Dynamics

 Information Flows Like Water

-We usually say “Information flows like water.”
-If we take this metaphor seriously, we must also accept that organizational rules increase the Viscosity () of the medium.
+We say “Information flows like water.”
+You should be taking this seriously, meaning that Rules increase the Friction, and therefore the Viscosity () of the medium.

-Adding rules doesn’t just block a specific “bad” flow.
-It changes the fundamental properties of the space the flow moves through.
-It thickens the medium.
+Adding Rules doesn’t just block a specific BAD flow.
+It changes the properties of the channel.
+It thickens the medium (system/organization).

 Thinly Ruled vs Thickly Ruled

-This leads to a startling conclusion: Innovation is Turbulence.
+This leads to a trivial conclusion: Innovation & Creation are Turbulence.

-From the perspective of fluid dynamics, we redefine Rules not as “Order,” but as Viscosity.
-Therefore, a tightly ruled system like a Bureaucracy is a low Reynolds number fluid.
-It effectively converts Innovation (Kinetic Energy) into Friction (Heat).
+From the perspective of fluid dynamics, we redefine Rules not as Order, but as Viscosity.

-In physics, mixing (a.k.a. innovating) only happens at high Reynolds numbers.
+In physics, mixing (a.k.a. innovating et creating) only happens at HIGH Reynolds numbers.
 In high viscosity systems, nothing mixes.
 The particles stay in their lanes forever.

-Innovation (Turbulence) is mathematically impossible in a high compliance environment, not because of culture, but because the Reynolds Number drops below the critical threshold for mixing.
+Innovation & Creation (Turbulence) is mathematically impossible in a high compliance environment, not because of culture, but because the Reynolds Number drops below the critical threshold for mixing.

 Bureaucracy is Laminar Flow death.